Volunteer with us

 Volunteering is a great way to give back to the planet and to make a real difference for woods and wildlife.
 It's also beneficial for you.

 Credit: Michael Heffernan / WTML

 Across the UK, volunteers carry out a huge variety of roles to help plant and protect woods and trees.
 From woodland management and visitor experience to recording trees and wildlife.

 Credit: Ben Lee / WTML

 We welcome every volunteer, whatever your skills or background, however much time you can give.
 You'll have your own manager, full training and a risk assessment where needed.
 We even cover your expenses!

 What we do

 We are the Woodland Trust.
 We plant, protect, restore and manage woods and trees.
-Everything we do is based in scientific research.

 Meet some of our volunteers